-Coaches play a key role in this program, and it requires a time commitment.
-Most of our coaches report spending up to 3 hours per grantee through the course of their project.
-Know that we don't expect you to have all the answers - use your best judgment.
-We have additional resources for questions you can't answer.
+Coaches play a key role in this program and it requires a time commitment.
+Most of our coaches report spending 2-3 hours on each grantee over the course of their project.
+Know that we don't expect you to have all of the answers to every question and we have additional resources for questions you can't answer.
 Grantees are reminded that coaches volunteer their time and are not expected to be "on-call."
 For most of our grantees, you will be the much needed motivation to make the first few decisions about their project, and then get out there and do it!